top of page

 Atlantic, Pacific, Indian and Arctic Ocean

 All these are connected.
-This permits exchange of seawater as well as plankton and animals
+This permits the exchange of seawater as well as plankton and animals.

-When combined with surface currents, it results in a conveyor belt of water around the globe
+Combined with surface currents, it results in a conveyor belt of water around the globe.

 Thermohaline Current

-These deep-ocean currents are driven by differences in the water's density, which is controlled by temperature (thermo) and salinity (haline)
+These deep-ocean currents are driven by differences in the water's density, controlled by temperature (thermo) and salinity (haline).

 CURRENTS